-On the other hand, in countries where news headlines have traditionally been the only leverage available for ordinary people to use against autocratic or apathetic governments and errant private companies, a future without independent, deep-pocketed media houses and investigative non-profits is bound to be a future fraught with risks to rule of law and danger for democratic and liberal values, say the analysts.
+On the other hand, in countries where news headlines have traditionally been the only leverage available for ordinary people to use against autocratic or apathetic governments and errant private companies, a future without deep-pocketed, independent media houses and investigative non-profits is bound to be a future fraught with risks to rule of law and danger for democratic and liberal values, say the analysts.

-"Journalism has never been a high-paying profession, but these days the attraction it holds for young people is even less, not only because it is not remunerative but also because it is seen as a dangerous occupation," Luis Teodoro, a former dean of the University of the Philippines College of Mass Communication and current deputy director of the Center for Media Freedom and Responsibility, told Al Jazeera in a phone interview from Manila.
+"Journalism has never been a high-paying profession, but these days the attraction it holds for young people is even less, not only because it is not remunerative but also because it is seen as a dangerous occupation," Luis Teodoro, a former dean of the University of the Philippines College of Mass Communication, told Al Jazeera in a phone interview from Manila.

-"Newspapers and their online editions, TV channels and radio stations continue to have a large audience base in the Philippines, but many of them are owned by large conglomerates or politicians whose intent is not to make profit or encourage great journalism but wield influence."
+"Newspapers and their online editions, TV channels and radio stations continue to have a large audience base in the Philippines, but many of them are owned by big conglomerates or politicians whose intent is not so much to encourage great journalism as to wield influence."

 To be sure, the realisation that it is just not feasible any more to operate a for-profit business whose sole product is high-quality journalism in an age of easy availability of free online content is hardly the most painful blow inflicted in recent memory by technological advancements' double-edged sword.

 And as traumatic as the experience may be for a journalist being laid off, clearly there are fates far worse than unemployment in a world all too familiar with images of war, terrorism and mass displacement.